filisko/absence-hours-reporting-bash/README.md

 - Go to the browser.
 - Create a time entry.
 - See what it looks like with this operation.
-- Adjust the config file (timezone, timezone name, start time, end time, etc.).
+- Adjust the config file accordingly (timezone, timezone name, start time, end time, etc.).
 This way you'll make sure that the time entries are created as the browser would.

 ```sh
 absence.sh last